Aemu Oyama

-Aemu Oyama (大山 愛笑, Ōyama Aemu) is a Japanese professional footballer who plays as a midfielder for Damallsvenskan club FC Rosengård, on loan from Women's Super League club Manchester City, and the Japan national under-20s team.
+Aemu Oyama (大山 愛笑, Ōyama Aemu) is a Japanese professional footballer who plays as a defensive midfielder for A-Liga club HB Køge and the Japan national under-20s team.

 Club career

 On 16 October 2021, Oyama made her WE League debut for Tokyo Verdy Beleza.
 She later became the youngest ever scorer in the division's history at age 17.

-In March 2022, she was ranked as one of the Top 20 international youth talents by Goal.com.
+In March 2022, Oyama was ranked as one of the Top 20 international youth talents by Goal.com.

-On 18 January 2025, she signed a two and a half year contract with Women's Super League club Manchester City.
+On 18 January 2025, Oyama signed a two and a half year contract with Women's Super League club Manchester City.
 She made 2 league appearances before moving to FC Rosengård on a six-month loan in August 2025.

+On 18 August 2026, Manchester City confirmed that Oyama had joined A-Liga champions HB Køge on a permanent contract.

 International career

 Oyama has represented Japan at under-16 and under-20 youth level.

 Personal life

 Oyama gained a degree in Sports Science from Waseda University in Tokyo.